morganthomas/winning-arguments/winning-arguments.md

 Translation: (if (I have an appointment with Godot) then (if (not (I am waiting for Godot)) then (the time of day is black night)))

+Sentence from: Samuel Beckett.
+Waiting for Godot.
+Grove Press.

 ## Truth

 ## Reasons